Anim-101/CourseHub/Geeks For Geeks/Algorithms/ReadMe.md

-### My learning and coding experiences from Algorithms section of Geeks for Geeks Platform.
+### My learning and coding experiences from Algorithms Section of Geeks for Geeks Platform.